πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 What's a good engagement rate for Instagram in 2026?

-Above 1.0% is considered good for most accounts.
+Above 1.0% is considered good for most accounts in 2026.
 Accounts under 10K followers typically see 1.5–6.0%, while accounts over 100K average 0.3–0.8%.
-Reels engagement averages 1.23% across all account sizes — making it the strongest format.
+The platform-wide median is 0.30% (Quid) or 0.48% (Socialinsider) depending on methodology β€” both down from 2025.
+Carousels remain the strongest engagement format at 6.90%.

 Why is my engagement rate dropping even though I'm posting more?

 More posts don't automatically mean more engagement.
 If quality drops or your content doesn't match what the algorithm rewards (video, saves, shares), increased volume can actually lower your average rate.
-Focus on format optimization and posting at the right times.
+Quid's 2026 data shows brands posting 3.7x/week on Instagram still lose to TikTok creators posting 2x/week β€” platform fit and format choice matter more than frequency.

 Is a high engagement rate more important than follower count?